stelzinga/MF/Management_Framework-Appendix.md

     - MSS
     - Governance Matrix
 - Planning
-    - Dedicated Planning section
+    - Dedicated level 1 section
 - Organising
-    - Dedicated Organising section
+    - Dedicated level 1 section
 - Leading
-    - Dedicated Leading section
+    - Dedicated level 1 section
 - Controlling
-    - Dedicated Controlling note
+    - Dedicated level 1 section
+- Business Functions
+@@@
+- Tools
+@@@
+- Management Cycle

 ________________________________________
 ## PDA (Software)
 Throughout Management, certain Tools are deemed 'standard' or 'baseline'.
 This standard is referred to as the *Personal Digital Assistant* or *PDA* and is composed of: